Karen Miranda Augustine is a Canadian mixed-media artist and writer whose works have exhibited in Canada, the US, Scotland, and Haiti.

 Karen Miranda has been published and cited in various books and publications, including Caribbean InTransit Arts Journal, The Queer Encyclopedia of the Visual Arts (Cleis Press), and The Art of Reflection: Women Artists’ Self-Portraiture in the Twentieth Century (Columbia University Press).

-As a poet, she had opened for Philadelphia recording artist Ursula Rucker and recorded "Sapphire" for Urbanicity Recordings' jazz/poetry compilation The New World Reveal-a-Solution.
+Formerly, she was CKLN 88.1 FM radio host of BASS: Black Afrikan Sistuhs of Soul, editor of MIX: Independent Art & Culture, and founding editor of At the Crossroads magazine.
+And, as a poet, she had opened for Philadelphia recording artist Ursula Rucker and recorded "Sapphire" for Urbanicity Recordings' jazz/poetry compilation The New World Reveal-a-Solution.

 Kits and releases: